openvinotoolkit/open_model_zoo/demos/python_demos/im2latex_demo/README.md

   --preprocessing_type {Resize,Crop}
                         Required.
 Type of the preprocessing -pc, --perf_counts
+  --imgs_key IMGS_KEY   Optional.
+Encoder input key for images.
+See README for
+                        details.
+Change it only if name of the node changed by Model Optimizer --row_enc_out_key ROW_ENC_OUT_KEY
+                        Optional.
+Encoder output key for row_enc_out.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --hidden_key HIDDEN_KEY
+                        Optional.
+Encoder output key for hidden.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --context_key CONTEXT_KEY
+                        Optional.
+Encoder output key for context.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --init_0_key INIT_0_KEY
+                        Optional.
+Encoder output key for init_0.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --dec_st_c_key DEC_ST_C_KEY
+                        Optional.
+Decoder input key for dec_st_c.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --dec_st_h_key DEC_ST_H_KEY
+                        Optional.
+Decoder input key for dec_st_h.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --dec_st_c_t_key DEC_ST_C_T_KEY
+                        Optional.
+Decoder output key for dec_st_c.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --dec_st_h_t_key DEC_ST_H_T_KEY
+                        Optional.
+Decoder output key for dec_st_h.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --output_key OUTPUT_KEY
+                        Optional.
+Decoder output key for output.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --output_prev_key OUTPUT_PREV_KEY
+                        Optional.
+Decoder input key for output_prev.
+See README for details.
+Change it only if name of the node changed by Model Optimizer --logit_key LOGIT_KEY
+                        Optional.
+Decoder output key for logit.
+See README for details.
+Change it only if name of the node changed by Model Optimizer
+  --tgt_key TGT_KEY     Optional.
+Decoder input key for tgt.
+See README for
+                        details.
+Change it only if name of the node changed by Model Optimizer
 ```

 Running the application with an empty list of options yields the short version of the usage message and an error message.